morningred88/AWS/Account_Management_SysOps/Account_management_notes.md

 Management account of an organization can assume the admin account for any members account.

-### Service control policy (SCP)

-Service control policy apply to OU and member account, but not apply to the **management account**.

-For example, SCP for Root OU is FullAWSAccess, management account has SCP DenyDynamoDBAccess.
-Result: Management account can access DynamoDB,  because SCP does not apply to management account.

 ### Management account

 Management account is the account you use it to create an Organization.